 Blaine, Minnesota - General Obligation Bonds

-S&P Global Ratings raised Blaine's bong rating from AA+ to AAA for existing general obligation debt and long-term bonds related to capital improvements.
+S&P Global Ratings raised Blaine's bond rating from AA+ to AAA for existing general obligation debt and long-term bonds related to capital improvements.

 The AAA bond rating represents the highest possible rating assigned by any major credit rating agency.
 With the rating evaluation it demonstrates the high degree of creditworthiness for the City of Blaine based on several determining factors, outlined in the sections below.
 The city has demonstrated the ability to easily meet its financial commitments and debt obligations through superior financial forecasting/planning and execution of the policies and procedures established by the city's management team.
 The rating shows that the city is at a very low risk of defaulting on any debt issuance.